Skip to main content

 uv pip install langflow matplotlib

-If you're working within a cloned Langflow repository, add dependencies with uv add to reference the existing pyproject.toml file:
+If you're working within a cloned Langflow repository, add dependencies with uv add to reference the existing pyproject.toml files:

 _10